 FM Audio Loss This alarm signals "dead air," not to be confused with the station's being "off-air."
-The typical and characteristic 'inter-
+The typical and characteristic 'interstation hiss' will generally keep this alarm from triggering when the carrier disappears.
+The exception to this involves a Mute: (squelch) feature presented under the Low Signal alarm discussion.

 FM Audio Loss

-Alarm: On the
+Alarm: On

 Threshold On (dB): -30

 Threshold Off (dB): -20

 Time On (s): 30

 Time Off (s): 15

-Using the Web interface, as shown above, click the top Alarm: button to toggle this alarm between On and Off.
-From the frontpanel OLED menu, check or uncheck the $\boxtimes A \mid arm$ box.
+Using the Web interface, click the top Alarm: button to toggle this alarm between On and Off.
+From the front-panel OLED menu, check or uncheck the $\boxtimes$ Alarm box.